Snapchat/KeyDB-docs/docs/ARM.md

 Linux on ARM allows to trap unaligned accesses and fix them inside the kernel in order to continue the execution of the offending program instead of generating a SIGBUS.
-KeyDB 4.0 and greater are fixed in order to avoid any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
+KeyDB avoids any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
 Even when kernel alignment fixing is disabled KeyDB should run as expected.